JedidiahMiller/my-http/README.md

 ## Running

 To run this project, clone it and run `make run`.
-It is currently set up to serve "Hello world!" at 127.0.0.1:80.
-You can test this using `curl 127.0.0.1:80`.
+It will start serving files at 127.0.0.1:80.

 It will serve the `public` directory at the root of the server.